 Title: Bibliographic Metadata Dumps Author: bnewbold Date: 2017-06-07 Tags: tech, archive, scholar Status: draft # TODO: # - does BASE link to fulltext PDFs? is that helpful? # - can we actually get academia.edu and researchgate.net papers? maybe?
 I've recently been lucky enough to start working on a new big project at the [Internet Archive][]: collecting, indexing, and expanding access to research publications and datasets in the open world.
-This is perhaps *the* original goal of networked information technology, and thanks to a decade of hard work by the Open Access movement it feels like intertia [is building][nature-elsevier] towards this one small piece of "universal access to all knowledge".
+This is perhaps *the* original goal of networked information technology, and thanks to a decade of hard work by the Open Access movement it feels like inertia [is building][nature-elsevier] towards this one small piece of "universal access to all knowledge".
 [Internet Archive]: https://archive.org [nature-elsevier]: http://www.nature.com/news/scientists-in-germany-peru-and-taiwan-to-lose-access-to-elsevier-journals-1.21223 This is a snapshot-in-time look at "what's already out there" regarding indexes of scholarly papers and books (aka, "things that get cited").
 There are a ton of resources out there, and many of them are just re-aggregating or building on top of each other.
 Here's a table of index-only resources for papers.
 These are databases or corpuses of metadata that might include links/URLs to full text, but don't seem to host fulltext copies themselves:

 What Record Count (millions) Notes